Writings and Perambulations#

 Served as Data Science liaison across the company, communicating strategy, accomplishments, initiatives, and best practices.
 Developed the long-term Data Science strategy and vision, hiring plan, technological innovation pipeline, and overall project management for the department.

-Developed a proprietary predictive artificial intelligence decision guidance system to serve as a core to our proprietary natural and whole microbe product discovery platform - GENESIS, a digital twin technology.
+Developed a proprietary predictive artificial intelligence decision guidance system to serve as a core to our proprietary natural and whole microbe product discovery platform - GENESIS, a digital twin technology in part combining genomics and geospatial data modeling.
 This digital twin technology has already generated a large corpus of actionable research, product leads, and accelerated screening paradigms to put the best leads in the field.
 Excitingly, my team was able to harness GENESIS to generate cross-indication predictive models to drive and accelerate lead identification across the research platform.

 Led Data Science contribution to external manuscripts and internal white papers for both research, Data Science, and SOPs.